shaneta3/overtime-app/README.md

 - Needs to be documented if employee did not log overtime

 ## UI:
-x - Bootstrap -> formatting
+- x Bootstrap -> formatting
 - Icons from Font Awsome
-- Update the styles for forms
+- x Update the styles for forms

 ## Refactor TODOS:
 - Refactor user association integration test in post_spec